Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 This doesn't necessarily mean you have to spend a small fortune.
 You can get a good sauce pan with a lifetime warranty for under $100.

 As for warranty, you should go for the best warranty you can find, as well.
 A good quality clad stainless pan should have a limited lifetime warranty.
-A good company will honor the warranty, as well.
+A reputable company will actually honor the warranty, as well.

 There's not a lot else to say here, except that you should avoid any sauce pans that do not offer a warranty of at least ten years.
 Also, know that if you buy nonstick, even if the maker offers a limited lifetime warranty, it will indeed be limited--don't count on them to automatically replace a pan that's been scratched or lost its nonstick properties.
 Few nonstick makers will do that.